 Don’t Let Your Pup Be a Party Animal

 Even pets who are kept indoors may experience intense anxiety over the large number of strangely dressed visitors.
 Keeping your pet away from trick-or-treaters may do the trick, but if you think more will be needed be sure and speak with your vet well in advance about options to help calm your pet.

-“During parties or trick-or-treater visits, dogs can be confined in a room with a long-lasting treat or a food-dispensing toy,” says Dr. Houpt.
+“During parties or trick-or-treater visits, dogs can be confined in a room with a long-lasting treat or a food-dispensing toy,” Dr. Houpt says.
 “Play music or white noise so your pet is unaware of the people to keep them calm.”

-“Avoid using real candles as pets are often drawn to the flickering light and warmth,” says Dr. Kaplan.
-“They could burn themselves or start a fire if the Jack-o’-Lantern is tipped over.
+“Avoid using real candles, as pets are often drawn to the flickering light and warmth,” Dr. Kaplan says.
+“They could burn themselves or start a fire if the Jack-o-Lantern is tipped over.
 Instead of candles, use battery-powered LED candles or glow sticks.
 And make sure your pet cannot access and eat the LED candles or glow sticks!”

 Claudia Kawczynska was co-founder and editor-in-chief of The Bark for 20 years.
 She also edited the best-selling anthology Dog Is My Co-Pilot.